dwhiffing/fury/content/aar/mf/mf5/mf5_aj/body.md

 far behind.
 Most importantly, there are no MiG-29s to interfere, and my fighters pile into the fray, gleefully massacring the enemy with frontal aspect missiles, while the enemy cannot reply.
 Only one escapes, and they never get within sight of Sarajevo.
-Honour is restored!
+Honour is restored\!
 Most of my fighters head home, but it turns out the fight is not quite over, and in the course of the next hour a dozen each of light attack planes and Mig-21s try making low-level approaches.
 Without fighter escort they are